IgnjatRadojicic/Plantitask/README.md

 **Infrastructure bugs hide behind green checkmarks.** A deploy pipeline that built the wrong directory, and a build context that dragged the host's `obj/` into the image, both reported success while doing the wrong thing.
 Anything that can silently succeed deserves the same scrutiny as anything that can fail.

-**Write the reasoning down.** The commit log for this month carries the why next to the what, and more than once the act of writing out why a change was safe is what revealed that it was not.
+**Write the reasoning down.** The commit log for this stretch carries the why next to the what, and more than once the act of writing out why a change was safe is what revealed that it was not.

 ---